mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 At age 15, he insisted on joining a border patrol despite his father's objections.
 During an orc raid, he saved three soldiers' lives, earning their loyalty and a reputation for bravery.
 His father, both proud and terrified, agreed to let him train with the military but under close supervision.

-At 20, he was knighted and took his Oath of the Crown, swearing to protect the kingdom and uphold its laws.
+At 20, he was knighted and took his Oath of the Iron Crown, swearing to protect the kingdom and uphold its laws.
 He spent two years rotating through different garrisons, learning from seasoned commanders and experiencing life beyond palace walls.

 Now at 25, he serves as his father's chief military advisor and ambassador.
 He's proven himself in border skirmishes, diplomatic negotiations, and crisis management.
 The nobility respects him.
 The common people love him.
 But he carries the weight of knowing that one day, he'll wear the Iron Crown - and the kingdom's fate will rest on his shoulders.